knod/prose-stepper/README.md

 // STEPPING
 // ================================
 // prose-stepper's `.getFragment()` can take an array with three
-// integers - a vector with three deltas.
-That is, an array with
+// integers - three deltas.
+That is, an array with three values that
-// three values that each indicate a direction and a distance to
+// each indicate a direction and a distance to travel within each array.
-// travel within each array.
-At the moment, only one of the deltas can
+// At the moment, only one of the deltas can be active at a time.
+The
-// be active at a time.
-The other's all have to be 0.
+// other's all have to be 0.

 // All 0's will get you the current fragment.
 Result at the very start: var one = ps1.getFragment( [0, 0, 0] );  // 'Victorious,'